edolphin-ydf/hexo-encrypt/README.md

 ## description
-	If you want to make an permission with one post, (eg:enter an password to view the content) then this hexo plugin is for you.
+	If you want to make a permission for one post, (eg:enter an password to view the content) then this hexo plugin is for you.

 ## test page
 	http://edolphin.site/2016/05/31/encrypt-test/
 	password is 123456

 ## install
 ```
 npm install hexo-encrypt
 ```
 in hexo root dir, edit the package.json, add the follow code in dependencies scope
 ```
-"hexo-encrypt": "^0.1.0",
+"hexo-encrypt": "^0.2.0",
 ```

 ## features